artificial-page/import-runner/README.md

 }
 ```

+> ℹ️ Import runner looks for the default function of the dynamic import (`export default`)

+> ℹ️ When in `memo` mode and a function returns an object, it is assigned to memo via `Object.assign`

 | Option | Description |
 | :--- | :--- |
 | `all` | Concurrently execute an array of functions (may be nested) |
 | `each` | Sequentially execute an array of functions (may be nested) |
 | `memo` | An object that acts as input and output for function calls (root only) |

-> ℹ️ Import runner looks for the default function of the dynamic import (`export default`)

-> ℹ️ When in `memo` mode and a function returns an object, it is merged with the memo via `Object.assign`

 ## 🤖 Low code